-Consumer - an individual who has purchased goods or services for their own personal use, not for business use or for resale lives with you at the same address, or your cohabiting partner and those similarly related to them.
+Consumer - an individual who has purchased goods or services for their own personal use, not for business use or for resale

-Data Controllers -An individual or company exercising control over the processing of personal data
+Data Controllers - An individual or company exercising control over the processing of personal data in their personal capacity, rather than in the course of a business or through another legal entity such as a company.

-Family Members - a person related to you directly or through marriage who
+Family Members - a person related to you directly or through marriage who lives with you at the same address, or your cohabiting partner and those similarly related to them.